anshu2323/CodeBasics/README.md

 12- git checkout .: undo all file changes

 13- git status: To know the status of our local file and that in github

+14- mkdir LocalRepo: to make a new directory in our local machine

+15- git init: To initialize a new folder as a git repository

+16- git remote add origin https://github.com/anshu2323/LocalRepo.git : To add a new repo to our local system

+17- git remote -v : To verify remote

+18- git branch -M main : To rename default master branch to main branch

+19- git push -u origin main: To push at the same branch, now we can use git push only